Wendy Williams Has Some Awful Things To Say About Kim Kardashian's Robbery

 Williams isn't the only one with an insensitive response to Kim's attack.
 Several Twitter users have implied that she deserved it, with some joking that Taylor Swift planned it.
 One user even went as far as facetiously blaming Rihanna for the incident from a fake Wendy Williams account.

-Unfortunately, all the trivialization and victim-blaming Kim is facing is a reminder of what victims of crimes, particularly women, face on a daily basis.
+Unfortunately, all the trivialisation and victim-blaming Kim is facing is a reminder of what victims of crimes, particularly women, face on a daily basis.

 On The Wendy Williams Show, Williams made light of the incident and even shamed Kardashian over it, Perez Hilton reported.